 Admittedly, Egypt is one of the most fascinating early ancient civilizations in human history.
 We have compiled together some of the most interesting facts about Egypt for your amusement.
-Enjoy.
+We hope you enjoy them.

 Fact 1: Everyone knows about the pyramids of Egypt, but did you know that they were built as tombs for the pharaohs and their royal families to link them to Ra the sun god?
 In case you’re wondering, more than 130 pyramids have been discovered so far.

 Fact 2: How huge do you think these pyramids are?
 Imagine a structure weighing six times more than a 100-floor modern skyscraper.
 Better still, imagine a structure occupying five football fields and looking down upon the statue of liberty.
 The pyramid of Giza, housing the King Khufu’s bones, or is it mummy, was this large.

 Fact 3: What about the human side of the imposing pyramids?
 Well, it is believed that thousands, perhaps millions of Egyptians died building the pyramids.
 For their honored trouble though, they were buried in tombs near their pyramid they built for their revered pharaoh.

 Fact 4: Oh and, by the way, the workers who built the pyramids were paid.
 Guess with what?
 A daily dose of a gallon of Beer.
 That’s the most interesting fact about Egypt, if you ask me.